Alveo/alveo-java-rest-client/README.md

 ## Purpose

-This package provides a Java wrapper for the REST API of HCS vLab.
+This package provides a Java wrapper for the REST API of Alveo.

 ## Building